 The Big Kansas Road Trip was created to be active, to be fun, to bring people together AND to make an economic and social difference in the showcase counties.
 It was designed to help people understand rural culture and to bring urban and rural folks together.

 The Big Goal is to get people addicted to exploring Kansas so they'll want to do it year-round in a way that will help sustain communities.

-and the new event was met with huge success.
-The second year was held May 2-5.
-2019 in Cheyenne, Sherman and Wallace counties.
+(2018) and Cheyenne, Sherman and Wallace counties (2019).
 We are traveling next to the northeast corner of the state where the 3rd Annual BKRT will be held, May 7-10, 2020 in Brown, Doniphan and Nemaha counties.

 The Kansas Sampler Foundation was established

 in 1993 as a 501c3 public non-profit.
 Our philosophy recognizes rural culture and the contributions communities have made to the history and ongoing drama of rural Kansas.
 We define rural culture as the combination of eight elements

 : Architecture, Art, Commerce, Cuisine, Customs, Geography, History and People.
 We encourage and support communities to preserve and sustain their rural culture in a way that will help them be the best they can be at being themselves.

 Marci Penner, Director and WenDee Rowe, Assistant Director